johnrm174/model-railway-signalling/README.md

                    Where Item Identifier is a string in the following format "<node>-<sig_id>" *sig_ids:int - The signals to subscribe to (multiple Signal_IDs can be specified)

+set_sections_to_publish_state - Enable the publication of state updates for a specified track section.
+               All subsequent state changes will be automatically published to remote subscribers Mandatory Parameters:
+      *sec_ids:int - The track sections to publish (multiple Signal_IDs can be specified)

-set_signals_to_publish_state - Enable a feed of signal state updates for a specified signal.
-These will then
+set_signals_to_publish_state - Enable the publication of state updates for specified signals.
-               be automatically published to remote subscribers each time the state of the signal is changed Mandatory Parameters:
+               All subsequent state changes will be automatically published to remote subscribers Mandatory Parameters:
       *sig_ids:int - The signals to publish (multiple Signal_IDs can be specified)

-set_signals_to_publish_passed_events -  Enable a feed of signal updated events for a specified signal.
-These
+set_signals_to_publish_passed_events - Enable the publication of signal passed events for specified signals.
-        will then be automatically published to remote subscribers each time a signal passed event is raised Mandatory Parameters:
+               All subsequent events will be automatically published to remote subscribers Mandatory Parameters:
       *sig_ids:int - The signals to publish (multiple Signal_IDs can be specified)

 </pre>